thomas-tran/sidetree.js/packages/did-method-sirius/README.md

 # @sidetree/element

-This package contains an implementation of Sidetree Core, using Ethereum and IPFS
+This package contains an implementation of Sidetree Core, using Sirius Chain and IPFS

 ## Usage

 ```
-npm install --save @sidetree/element
+npm install --save @sidetree/sirius
 ```

 ## Development